I Fly Balloons

 On May 21, 2006 in Cannes, it was announced that Working Title Films & Julia Roberts plan a movie about Joan’s life, which ended when she turned on a light.

-May the movie illuminate this concept by Milan Kundera in The Unbearable Lightness of Being:
+May the movie someday come to life, and illuminate this concept by Milan Kundera in The Unbearable Lightness of Being:

 “True human goodness, in all its purity and freedom, can come to the fore only when its recipient has no power.
 Mankind’s true moral test, its fundamental test (which lies deeply from view), consists of its attitude towards those who are at its mercy: animals.
 And in this respect mankind has suffered a fundamental debacle, a debacle so fundamental that all others stem from it. “

 copyright 2007 and 2017 Delta Willis.
 Kindly do not use as a resource with attribution.

 More about Alan & Joan Root